reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Branches
 ========

 Sometimes you may want to make larger changes to your repository with the risk that they are incompatible with your main workflow.
 Of course you don't want to overwrite anything that already works.
 It may also be that you collaborate with somebody on a project and you don't want to mess up their work in the shared repository.
-In souch cases git offers a concept called branches.
+In such cases :bash:`git` offers a concept called branches.
 A branch is exactly what the name implies.
 It creates a named branch of your repository starting from a specific commit (usualy HEAD).
 A branch may contain many commits and you may have many branches.
 At a later stage, branches can also be merged to combine all commits.
 The standard branch is called master or main. :bash:`git status` will show you the current branch you are in.
 These examples should make it more clear:

 .. code-block:: bash

    $ git branch testbranch
    $ git checkout testbranch
+   Switched to branch 'testbranch'
    $ git status
      On branch testbranch
      nothing to commit, working tree clean